FluxAugur/disciplesofcode/source/_posts/2014-03-31-a-ruby-primer-exercise-1-a-simple-command-line-calculator.markdown

 In [Part 10]({{ root_url }}/2014/04/a-ruby-primer-part-10-hashes/) of this primer, you can learn about hashes.

 In [Part 11]({{ root_url }}/2014/04/a-ruby-primer-part-11-variables-and-constants/) of this primer, you can learn about variables and constants.

+In [Exercise 2]({{ root_url }}/2014/04/a-ruby-primer-exercise-2-a-random-number-min-max-detector/) of this primer, you can learn how to create a program to detect the minimum and maximum values from a collection of randomly generated numbers.